Moving home with Vodafone

-Most providers offer the same fibre download speeds as Vodafone, with the exception of Virgin Media, which offers exceptionally fast speeds, but has more limited coverage than providers operating on the Openreach network.
-If you are moving to another provider on the Openreach network, you will not need to inform Vodafone of your intention to leave.
+Most providers offer the same download speeds as Vodafone, with the exception of Virgin Media, which offers a different selection of speeds due to operating over its own network.
+The majority of other providers, including Vodafone, operate over the Openreach network.
+If you want to move to another provider, as long as it is also on the Openrech network, you won’t need to tell Vodafone you’re leaving.
 Simply sign up to the new deal and your new provider will do all the work.
 This is not the case if you choose Virgin Media – you will have to contact both Virgin and Vodafone of your intention to switch.

 If you are still in contract with Vodafone, you will be charged early termination fees if you choose to cancel your contract.
 This usually amounts to the total monthly fees left to pay before your contract ends.
 If you are nearly at the end of your contract, you might decide to cancel anyway, but if you have several months left to run, we would advise taking your existing package with you and searching for a new deal closer to the end of your contract.